Princeton Art Museum

 If the collection itself weren’t reason enough to visit, the museum’s brand-new building certainly is.
 Opened on October 31, 2025, after a multiyear design and construction process that cost an estimated $300 million, the new Princeton University Art Museum is being hailed as one of the most remarkable museum buildings to open in decades.

-Designed by Ghanaian-British architect David Adjaye, the creative force behind the Smithsonian’s celebrated National Museum of African American History and Culture in Washington, D.C.
-The 146,000-square-foot facility doubles the museum’s previous footprint and quadruples its gallery space.
-Architectural Record has called it “one of the most striking museums to rise in decades,” and even a brief visit makes it easy to see why.
+Designed by Ghanaian-British architect David Adjaye, who also led the creation of the Smithsonian’s renowned National Museum of African American History and Culture in Washington, D.C., this 146,000-square-foot facility doubles the museum’s original size and offers four times as much gallery space.
+Architectural Record has described it as “one of the most striking museums to be built in decades,” and even a quick visit reveals why.

 The building is organized around nine interconnected pavilions, seven devoted to galleries, one to conservation studios, and one housing the university’s fine arts resources and the Marquand Library.
 A key architectural innovation is the pair of “art walks,” pedestrian thoroughfares that run through the heart of the building and are open for extended hours each day.

-The interiors are a study in thoughtful materiality, described by Princeton’s campus architect as an “essay on stone.”
-Sandblasted concrete walls reveal the rough texture of their gravel aggregate, gallery floors gleam in polished terrazzo, and portal thresholds are carved from soft gray granite.
-The Grand Hall at the building’s center can be transformed for classes, lectures, concerts, and large-scale gatherings, seating up to 265 people.
-Rooftop terraces, an outdoor amphitheater, and a full-service restaurant with indoor and outdoor dining round out a visitor experience that rivals any major metropolitan museum.
+The interiors showcase thoughtful materiality, called an “essay on stone” by Princeton’s campus architect.
+Sandblasted concrete walls reveal rough gravel texture.
+Gallery floors are polished terrazzo.
+Portal thresholds are carved from soft gray granite.
+The Grand Hall at the center can be adapted for classes, lectures, concerts, and large gatherings, seating up to 265.
+Rooftop terraces, an outdoor amphitheater, and a full-service restaurant with indoor and outdoor dining enhance the visitor experience, rivaling major museums.

 Princeton Art Museum’s Permanent Collections